openmrs/openmrs-contrib-ansible-docker-compose/README.md

   - Infrastructure team will merge the pull request, add passwords and secrets, configure deployment of newer versions of the image, and deploy a server.

-  _Note: while you are can deploy new versions of the application without infrastructure team involvement, changes to docker-compose files will need to be done by us._
+_Note: while you are can deploy new versions of the application without infrastructure team involvement, changes to docker-compose files will need to be deployed by us._

 ### Guidelines
  Your docker-compose file needs to follow the following rules: